AML Compliance Services in Dubai, UAE

 Financial Intelligence Unit (FIU)

-The UAE FIU, under the CBUAE, collects and analyses Suspicious Transaction Reports (STRs).
+The wp faq format UAE FIU, under the CBUAE, collects and analyses Suspicious Transaction Reports (STRs).
 The FIU cooperates with the local authorities and the global organizations to uncover and avert the illegal financial transactions

 The MoE oversees Designated Non-Financial Businesses and Professions (DNFBPs), which are real estate agents, auditors, dealers in precious metals, and company service providers.
 These businesses must perform AML screening, risk assessments, and report suspicious transactions to the FIU.